Last Updated on Tuesday, 21 February 2012 13:55

 -

-- Examination of eyes, skin, tongue and pulses
+- Homeopathy - examination of the eyes, skin, tongue and pulses

 - Other methods

-Bear in mind that most clinical testing relies on your doctor's interpretation of the results - and that many tests return 'inconclusive' results.
+Most clinical testing relies on your doctor's interpretation of the results - and that many tests return 'inconclusive'.
+You may need further series of tests to gather more information.
+Unfortunately, conclusive results are not often found using clinical tests.

 I think I might have food intolerance: What should I do?